HeRAMS-WHO/herams-i18n/docs/index.rst

 Edit a Health Facility Response
 -------------------------------

 .. caution:: Editing a response will overwrite the existing response.
-If you would like to update the status of a health facility while keeping the history of changes, follow the instructions in the section `below <#add-a-response-to-a-health-facility-record>`_.
+If you would like to update the status of a health facility while keeping the history of changes, go to `Add a response to a health facility record>`_.

 1. Open the data update interface as outlined `above <#access-the-data-update-interface>`__.
 2. To ease navigation, records are grouped by health facility.
 To edit a specific response, you first have to expand the health facility by clicking anywhere in the corresponding row.

 .. tip:: Keep in mind that the table might have multiple pages.
-Use the button in the bottom right corner to advance to the next page.
+Use the buttons in the bottom right corner to advance to the next page.
 You can also reduce the number of records displayed by applying filters.

 .. image:: media/img/HeRAMS_data_update_interface.png
    :height: 300px